hoangduytran/blender-manual/manual/compositing/types/filter/kuwahara.rst

       thus preserving the edges in the output.
 Produces painterly-like results and provides multiple turning parameters, while being slower to compute.

+High Precision
+   Uses a more precise but slower method.
+Use if the output contains undesirable noise.

 Uniformity
    Controls the uniformity of the directions of the edges of the image.
 Non uniform directions are nearly never desirable, so this should typically be